YTomar79/symqnet_quantum/README.md

 .venv/bin/python -m symqnet.pretrain_vae --config configs/default.json
 ```

+> **Optional — skip this step.** Pretrained VAE checkpoints for N = 5, 8, 10,
+> and 12 ship with the repository in `artifacts/` (retrieved via Git LFS).
+If
+> you cloned with LFS, the downstream steps will use them automatically and you
+> can go straight to step 3.

 ### 3. Main result (N=5 Pareto benchmark)

 Trains five SymQNet seeds, evaluates them against every baseline on a shared